 Highway 49 passes through multiple counties, including Calaveras County, where a May trip would not be complete without witnessing the frog jumping contest at the Calaveras County Fair and Frog Jump Jubilee, one of the longest running events in California.
 To break up your drive with a thrill, strap yourself in for a zip line ride into Angels Camp’s Moaning Cavern—a chamber big enough to hold the Statue of Liberty.

-For more Gold Country exploration ideas, continue your journey on the California Gold road trip.
+For more Golden State exploration ideas, continue your journey on the Road Trip Republic page.